Alexander Mackendrick: America

 Mackendrick often spoke of his dislike of the film industry and decided to leave the United Kingdom for Hollywood in 1955.
 When the base of Ealing studios was sold that year, Mackendrick was cut loose to pursue a career as a freelance director, something he was never prepared to do:

 At Ealing ...
 I was tremendously spoiled with all the logistical and financial troubles lifted off my shoulders, even if I had to do the films they told me to do.
 The reason why I have discovered myself so much happier teaching is that when I arrived here after the collapse of the world I had known as Ealing, I found that in order to make movies in Hollywood, you have to be a great deal-maker ...
 I have no talent for that ...
 I realised I was in the wrong business and got out.

 The rest of his professional life was spent commuting between London and Los Angeles.
 His first film after his initial return to the United States was Sweet Smell of Success (1957), produced by Hecht-Hill-Lancaster Productions (HHL).
 This was a critically successful film about a press agent (Tony Curtis) who is wrapped up in a powerful newspaper columnist's (Burt Lancaster) plot to end the relationship between his younger sister and a jazz musician.
 Mackendrick got along poorly with the producers of the film because they felt that he was too much of a perfectionist.
 In the same period, Mackendrick assisted Dutch film maker Bert Haanstra with the production of the comedy film, Fanfare (1958).

 After his disappointment with HHL, Mackendrick directed several television commercials in Europe for Horlicks.

 He also made a handful of films throughout the Sixties including Sammy Going South (1963) for former Ealing producer Michael Balcon now with Bryanston Pictures, A High Wind in Jamaica (1965), and Don't Make Waves (1967).
 Sammy Going South was entered into the 3rd Moscow International Film Festival.

 Unmade projects

-After Sweet Smell of Success, Mackendrick returned to England to make the second HHL film, The Devil's Disciple (1959), but he was fired a month into production owing to lingering tension from their first project together.
+After Sweet Smell of Success, Mackendrick returned to Britain to make the second HHL film, The Devil's Disciple (1959), but he was fired a month into production owing to lingering tension from their first project together.
 Mackendrick was devastated.

 Mackendrick was replaced on The Guns of Navarone for allegedly being too much of a perfectionist for spending more time than planned on scouting Mediterranean locations and insisting on elements of ancient Greek literature in the screenplay.

 A project to film Ionesco's Rhinoceros, which would have starred Tony Hancock and Barbara Windsor, fell through at the last minute.